 How Employee Credit Cards Work

-Employee credit cards work just like the primary card on your business’s account.
+Employee business credit cards work just like the primary card on your business’s account.
 An employee can use the card to make purchases online or in a store.
 Employee credit cards include the same annual percentage rate (APR), earn the same rewards, and come with the same benefits as the primary card.
 Most cards will allow you to set spending controls that help protect you from employee abuse.

 Depending on the type of employee card you choose, either you or the employee will be responsible for paying the monthly bill.
 If you pay the bill, all of your employees’ charges will appear on your statement.
 In either case, you can track spending throughout the month via your issuer’s online banking portal.

 Types of Employee Credit Cards

 The type of employee credit card that’s right for you and your business depends on the number of cards you need, your business’s annual revenue, and whether you want to avoid personal liability.
 Corporate credit cards are generally reserved for larger businesses while firms of any size can take advantage of small business credit cards and prepaid business cards.

 A small business credit card is an authorized user credit card owners give to employees to pay for company expenses, such as office supplies.
 It’s best for businesses with one or more employees.
 Most business credit cards charge interest on unpaid balances.
 Owners must provide a personal guarantee to repay, similar to a personal card.
 If you’re looking to streamline your business-to-business purchasing process, consider a purchasing card to avoid interest.

 Small Business Employee Credit Card Costs